renlabs-dev/torus-blog/src/data/blog/trust-the-swarm.md

 ![trust-the-swarm](@/assets/images/trust-the-swarm.jpeg)

-Given yesterday's big news of Polymarket integrating with X, it's a good moment to give more focus to the coming Torus prediction swarm and explaining the opportunity of it.
+Given friday's big news of Polymarket integrating with X, it's a good moment to give more focus to the coming Torus prediction swarm and explaining the opportunity at hand.

 #### Intro